intel/rohd-website/docs/_blog/2025-10-27-ai-accelerated-agile-design.md

 ### Initial LLM generated Tests

-As part of its debugging process, the LLM generated simple tests to check to see if the component it created was matching our specification, or to resolve its own understanding simulation semantics of pieces of code.
+As part of its debugging process, the LLM generated simple tests to check if the component it created was matching our specification, or to resolve its own understanding of simulation semantics by simulating its own pieces of code.

 For example, the first test to pass was this simple 1-miss, then 1-hit which sends the `(id,address)=(1,a)` request which transits to the downstream which responds with `(id,data)= (1,d)` at clock cycle 5, which gets sent as an upstream response at clock cycle 6 of `(1,d)`.
 Then at clock cycle 7, a second request `(id,address)=(2,a)` is sent in which is accepted and hits as there is no downstream propagation.
 At clock cycle 8, the upstream response receives `(id,data)=(2,d)`.